VergerLab/Q-Warg/README.md

 # Segpipe-CW
-Pipeline to segment and analyze cell wall regeneration of single plant cells after protoplasting.
+Pipeline to analyze and quantify cell wall regeneration of single plant cells after protoplasting.